 Giant hornets from Asia - risk of negative impact on honeybees and biodiversity

-The VKM Panel on Alien Organisms and Trade in Endangered Species (CITES) is responsible for the assessment.
+The VKM Panel on Alien Organisms and Trade in Endangered Species (CITES) has assessed and approved the risk assessment.